Hyle-org/examples/check-secret-noir/README.md

 ## Security

-This project demonstrates zero-knowledge proof concepts for password verification.
+This example demonstrates zero-knowledge proof concepts for password verification.
 The password is never directly exposed in the verification process, enhancing security through cryptographic proofs.

-## Contributing

-Feel free to open issues and pull requests to improve the project.